 8. The errant habit of false skeptics in citing and deferring to non-experts.

-9. Vigilante thinking in mistakenly believing that the role of skepticism is to squelch Sponsorship.
+9. Vigilante thinking in mistakenly believing that the role of skepticism is to ‘evaluate claims’ and teach Sponsors about critical thinking which squelches Sponsorship in the first place.

 10. Amateur error in applying pretend Peer Review tactics in the Sponsorship stage of science.